gruhn/typescript-sudoku/README.md

   Cell, Cell, Cell, Cell, Cell, Cell, Cell, Cell, Cell, ]
 ```
-But the interesting part is: how do we enforce the sudoku rules?
+But the interesting part is: how do we enforce the Sudoku rules?
 Currently, this still type checks:

 ```typescript